KarimGad02/IEEE-Task-2/README.md

-src folder of a nestjs task done with graphql.
+src folder of a NestJS task done with GraphQL.

-all crud functions
+all crud functions implemented